pimlicolabs/erc20-paymaster/README.md

 - Fetching latest token prices using an Oracle

 ## Contract
-The PimlicoERC20Paymaster contract inherits from BasePaymaster and adheres to the UserOperation interface.
+The PimlicoERC20Paymaster contract inherits from BasePaymaster.

 ### Functions
 - constructor: Initializes the PimlicoERC20Paymaster contract with the given parameters.